Last updated on February 7th, 2024 at 05:34 am

 Let’s look at English as an example first: A man kicked the ball.

 Most sentences in English follow this simple pattern.
 While more complex variations and exceptions exist, this general rule is typically followed when we speak English.
 This is all well and good, but what about the Japanese?
-I will explain to you here in this blog post, off we go!
+I will explain to you in detail how to learn Japanese with their sentence structure.
+Off we go!

-In Japanese, the simplest form of a sentence is merely the verb.
+In Japanese grammar, the simplest form of a sentence is merely the verb.
 What the verb means can be determined through context.
 Take the following example:

 the past polite form of the verb meaning “to swim”